malre/LegendQuiz/README.md

-This project has started with and was bootstrapped with Create React App [first buid] (https://malre.github.io/AerLegend/index.html).
+This project has started with and was bootstrapped with Create React App [first buid](https://malre.github.io/AerLegend/index.html).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).